ElektraInitiative/libelektra/doc/BUILDSERVER.md

 expected in Docker images.
 `useradd -u 47110 jenkins`
-Additionally a public key authentication should be set up so the jenkins master can establish a ssh connection with the node.
+Additionally a public key authentication should be set up so the jenkins master can establish an SSH connection with the node.
 If the node should be able to interact with Docker the jenkins user should be added to the `docker` group.